|Deck:||Standard 52 card deck, jokers not included|

 Although the object of the game is to go out (thus scoring points, as only the player who gets out of cards scores in each hand), it is often strategic to delay going out in order to score more points - especially if the other players are stuck picking up cards, as every card in their hands at the end of the game scores for the player going out.
 Sometimes a player will delay the game in the hope of going out, only to discover they are trapped, ending up giving the game to another player.

-Up-piles are the road to high points, and low value cards are vitally important to stealing the downpile to make up-piles.
+Up-piles are the road to high points, and low value cards are vitally important to stealing the downpile to make up-piles, with Aces the lowest possible card.
 Because the common pile of cards can only go down in value, the downpile tends to get blocked around A-4 of the suit it is on.
 Low cards give you the best chance of stealing, but once the downpile gets low, some players may prefer to play a royalty and clear the downpile, rather than risk a big downpile being stolen by another player.